kframework/matching-logic-prover/prover/clpr/README.md

 ```

 The above rules will help make the proof _human readable_.
-But in the following I want to avoid using them as long as I can.
+But maybe they are not really necessary.
-Maybe these rules are not really necessary!
+I used them in my proof, though.

 #### (CTL6) `AG(R -> (!Q /\ * R)) /\ R -> !(P AU Q)`